Constructive theory of ordinals: Introduction

-Brouwer proposes an inductive construction based on the idea that when ordinals \(\alpha_n \) are defined for all \(n\in\NN\) and are linearly ordered well-founded sets, then we can describe the ordinal \(\alpha\) corresponding intuitively to \(\alpha_1\) followed by \(\alpha_2\) followed by \(\alpha_3\) followed by~\dots.
+Brouwer proposes an inductive construction based on the idea that when ordinals \(\alpha_n\) are defined for all \(n\in\NN\) and are linearly ordered well-founded sets, then we can describe the ordinal \(\alpha\) corresponding intuitively to \(\alpha_1\) followed by \(\alpha_2\) followed by \(\alpha_3\) followed by~\dots.
 The ordered set \(\alpha\) defined by Brouwer will again be a linearly ordered well-founded set.
 And if the order relation on each \(\alpha_i\) is decidable, the same is true for \(\alpha\).

-Two Brouwer ordinals are in general not comparable (within intuitionistic logic): there is no general criterion allowing us to decide whether two ordinals have the same order-type, and, when this is not the case, which is isomorphic to an initial segment of the other.
+Two Brouwer ordinals are in general not comparable (within intuitionistic logic): there is no general criterion allowing us to decide whether two ordinals have the same order type, and, when this is not the case, which is isomorphic to an initial segment of the other.

+The paper \citealt*{krausnordvallxu21} compares three distinct constructive approaches to constructive ordinals, denoted by \textsf{Cnf}, \textsf{Brw} and \textsf{Ord}, which are available in the framework of univalent homotopy type theory.
+The approach \textsf{Brw} is directly inspired by Brouwer ordinals.

 Martin-Löf describes recursively constructed ordinals.
 He gives a constructively acceptable version of Kleene's computable ordinals.
-Intuitively, an ordinal à la Martin-Löf is inductively defined using two basic constructions: \begin{itemize} \item there is a minimum ordinal \(\und 0\); \item if \((\alpha_n)\) is an explicit sequence of ordinals (indexed by \(\NN\) or by an \(\NN_k=\sotq{n\in\NN}{n<k}\)), the supremum of the successors of the \(\alpha_n\)'s is an ordinal\footnote{Martin-Löf denotes this supremum by \(\sup(\alpha_n)\).
+Intuitively, an ordinal à la Martin-Löf is inductively defined using the following two basic constructions: \begin{itemize} \item there is a minimum ordinal \(\und 0\); \item if \((\alpha_n)\) is an explicit sequence of ordinals (indexed by \(\NN\) or by an \(\NN_k=\sotq{n\in\NN}{n<k}\)), the supremum of the successors of the \(\alpha_n\)'s is an ordinal.\footnote{Martin-Löf denotes this supremum by \(\sup(\alpha_n)\).
 In his setting, \(\und 0\) is in fact the supremum of the empty sequence.
-Except for this case, his \(\sup(\alpha_n)\) is the supremum of the successors of the \(\alpha_n\)'s; we shall prefer the notation \(\s{\alpha_n}{}\).}. \end{itemize} To say that the definition is inductive is to say that every ordinal is constructed using the indicated rules.
+Except for this case, his \(\sup(\alpha_n)\) is the supremum of the successors of the \(\alpha_n\)'s; we shall prefer the notation \(\s{\alpha_n}{}\).} \end{itemize} To say that the definition is inductive is to say that every ordinal is constructed using the indicated rules.